 At the Lime Academy Orton we believe that one of the central aims of the educational opportunities we deliver is to enable the children who arrive at the school to leave as young adults who are as independent as possible.
 To help achieve this it is essential to recognise that irrespective of the pupil's level of ability, the provision available throughout the school as they become older needs to reflect their changing age.
 This is achieved in a number of ways, such as ensuring that the work provided is developmentally appropriate in terms of both the learning contexts and the resources used, that teaching and social areas are designed to reflect changing interests and social dynamics and that the curriculum provided adapts to the changes in emphasis and priority.

 You can find out more about the curriculum offered here at Lime Academy Orton by getting in touch via the 'contact us' page.

-Our Approach to the Teaching of Reading
+Our Approach to the Teaching of Phonics and Reading

 At Lime Academy Orton we interpret reading in the broadest context as involving deriving meaning from the environment.
 This includes using objects, sensory cues including sounds and smells, pictures, photographs, signs and written words to support teaching and learning in reading.